Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 Then there's jerk chicken.
 Roadside stands serve it smoky, spicy and life-changing.
 It's the unofficial national dish for a reason.

 The crown jewel is Dunn's River Falls.
-You climb 600 feet of terraced limestone while water cascades around you.
+You climb 600 feet along the terraced limestone falls (ascending about 180 feet in elevation) while water cascades around you.
 Guides help you form a human chain.
 It's part hike, part water park, all awesome.

 For animal lovers, Dolphin Cove lets you swim with dolphins, touch stingrays and even see sharks safely.
 It's touristy but creates those "did that really happen?" memories.

-The beaches here are ridiculous.
+The coastline here boasts some of the best beaches in Jamaica.
 Turtle Beach buzzes with energy.
-James Bond Beach (yes, that James Bond) offers quieter turquoise waters.
+A short drive east brings you to James Bond Beach in Oracabessa (yes, that James Bond), which offers quieter turquoise waters.
 You can snorkel, dive, or just perfect your tan.

 Beyond the coast, Mystic Mountain offers zip-lining through rainforest canopy, bobsledding on tracks and aerial trams with killer views.
 It's an adrenaline factory with a green backdrop.